LukVic/vae-generator-for-particle-physics/README.md

 ### On lxplus
 The preprocessing part has to be done on the lxplus server since the root ntuples are to large too be copied.
 The command
 '''
-python preprocess_ref.py
+python preprocess_rdf.py
 '''
-runs the script that produces the preprocessed ntuples ready for the generator or classifier training.
+runs the script that produces preprocessed files ready for training of the generator or clssifier.
--

 ### On private machine
 -